Generate a Model

 - Now you see the attributes of the entity you clicked.

-- Click on the name of the shape in the left bar.
+- Click on the shape's name in the left bar.
 And edit the name.
-If you download the .dragon1 file from the Viewer you will see the changed name in the file.
+If you download the .dragon1 file from the Viewer, you will see the changed name in the file.

-- Click the Layout button at the right bottom of the Viewer and choose the layered group layout for the model.
-Now the viewer looks for groups of data and visualizes the groups as a stack and positions the items as part of the group inside the group.
+- Click the Layout button at the bottom right of the Viewer and choose the layered group layout for the model.
+Now, the Viewer looks for groups of data, visualizes the groups as a stack, and positions the items as part of the group inside the group.

-- Edit the .dragon1 file again and set colors for some shapes and add a rule (like explained below).
-And add attribute values that match or mismatch with the rule.
+- Edit the .dragon1 file again, set colors for some shapes, and add a rule (like explained below).
+Add attribute values that match or mismatch the rule.

 - Upload the file and use the Report button to analyze the model.